-- 1. current immunization record, which includes MMR and tetanus, - 2.
-Varicella (chickenpox): students are required to complete the Documentation of Varicella (chickenpox) Disease Form, - 3.
-Hepatitis B vaccine, - 4. current cardiopulmonary resuscitation (CPR), Health Care Provider Course, American Heart Association standards and present card prior to first clinical laboratory experience, - 5. community service, 3 hours, as either Sophomore I or Sophomore II, - 6. complete Educational Plan as scheduled.
+- 1. current immunization record, which includes MMR and tetanus, - 2. vaccination record for Covid-19 that shows being fully vaccinated or an approved medical or religious exemption, - 3.
+Varicella (chickenpox): students are required to complete the Documentation of Varicella (chickenpox) Disease Form, - 4.
+Hepatitis B vaccine, - 5. present an official American Heart Association BLS Provider card that does not expire before the last day of the semester, prior to first clinical laboratory experience, - 6. community service, 3 hours, as either Sophomore I or Sophomore II, - 7. complete Educational Plan as scheduled.